 This is an adorable, skill-loaded art project that you can do with your little ones.
-The book Brown Bear, Brown Bear What Do You See? is a perennial favorite in Kinder classrooms.
-We read Art by Patrick McDonnell to introduce the children to art class and they LOVED it.
-It’s a perfect book for little ones, especially Kinders.
-The story is simple yet interactive.
+The book inspiration for this lesson, Brown Bear, Brown Bear What Do You See? is a perennial favorite in kinder classrooms.

 The book is about as perfect as you can get but strangely enough, really hard to incorporate into an art lesson.
 I racked my brain coming up with the best way to teach art skills without the project becoming too difficult for little hands.

 Warning: Before I proceed, I must tell you that templates are involved!
 If you do not approve of the time-saving, skill-enhancing benefits of templates (aka tracers & patterns), please read no further.
 Okay, I’m teasing here but I do get a lot of flack as far as certain methods go!